 Who Was Margaret Mitchell?

 Margaret Mitchell was an American novelist.
 After a broken ankle immobilized her in 1926, Mitchell started writing a novel that would become Gone With the Wind.
 Published in 1936, Gone With the Wind made Mitchell an instant celebrity and earned her the Pulitzer Prize.
 The film version, also lauded far and wide, came out just three years later.
 More than 30 million copies of Mitchell’s Civil War-era masterpiece have been sold worldwide, and it has been translated into 27 languages.
-Mitchell was struck by a car and died in 1949, leaving behind Gone With the Wind as her only novel.
+Mitchell was struck by a car and died in 1949, leaving behind Gone With the Wind as her only full length novel.

 Mitchell was born on November 8, 1900, in Atlanta, Georgia, into an Irish-Catholic family.
 At an early age, even before she could write, Mitchell loved to make up stories, and she would later write her own adventure books, crafting their covers out of cardboard.
 She wrote hundreds of books as a child, but her literary endeavors weren’t limited to novels and stories.
 At the private Woodberry School, Mitchell took her creativity in new directions, directing and acting in plays she wrote.

 In 1918, Mitchell enrolled at Smith College in Northampton, Massachusetts.
 Four months later, tragedy would strike when Mitchell’s mother died of influenza.
 Mitchell finished out her freshman year at Smith and then returned to Atlanta to prepare for the upcoming debutante season, during which she met Berrien Kinnard Upshaw.
 The couple was married in 1922, but it ended abruptly four months later when Upshaw left for the Midwest and never returned.

 'Gone With the Wind'